Fibroid Treatment Options in South Africa

 • laparotomy, which is the most invasive surgery in which an incision is made through the abdomen.

 Myomectomies are associated with a substantial recurrence rate.

 Hysterectomy – Hysterectomy has been the classical method of treating fibroids.
 Although it is now recommended only as last option, fibroids are still a leading cause for hysterectomies.

 Medication – Several medications are in use to control symptoms caused by fibroids.
-NSAIDs(nonsteroidal anti-inflammatory drugs) such as voltaren or ibuprofen and naproxen, can be used to reduce painful menses.
+NSAIDs(nonsteroidal anti-inflammatory drugs) such as Voltaren or ibuprofen and naproxen, can be used to reduce painful menses.
 Oral contraceptive pills are prescribed to reduce uterine bleeding and cramps.
-Anemia can be treated with iron supplementation.
+Anaemia can be treated with iron supplementation.
 Intrauterine devices (IUDs) are highly effective in limiting menstrual blood flow and improving other symptoms.
 Side effects are typically very moderate because the levonorgestrel (a progestin) is released in low concentration and only locally.
 There is now substantial evidence that Levongestrel-IUDs provide good symptomatic relief for women with fibroids.
-Several hormonal and other medications can help to relive the symptoms of fibroids.
-Your gynecologist is in the best position to advise you about this approach.
+Several hormonal and other medications can help to relieve the symptoms of fibroids.
+Your gynaecologist is in the best position to advise you about this approach.
 Women who undergo evaluation by uterine fibroid specialists have more options and most undergo uterine-preserving minimally invasive therapies.

 What Patients Say

 The result for me is I don’t feel tired anymore.
 I feel younger than I was then.
 I have far more energy and a flatter looking tummy.
 It’s been just over a year now.
 My fibroid is still there but it is a lot smaller and lighter